IbrahimAkhriev/KUBER/materials/02-deployments.md

 # Deployment strategies

-Kubernetes provides several deployment strategies that determine how an application is updated in a Kubernetes cluster.
+Kubernetes offers a variety of deployment strategies that dictate how applications are updated within a Kubernetes cluster.

-1. Recreate is the simplest strategy.
-When you update an application, all current pods are deleted first, and then new pods are created with the new version of the application.
-This strategy can lead to some temporary downtime of the application, when all current pods are deleted and no new pods are created yet.
+1. **Recreate** is the simplest strategy.
+When updating an application, this strategy deletes all current Pods first and then creates new Pods with the updated application version.
+This strategy can lead to temporary application downtime when all current Pods are deleted and no new Pods have been created yet.

-2. Rolling Update is the most popular strategy.
-When an application is updated, new pods gradually run and replace the old ones.
-The number of pods of the old and new version of the application may vary until all pods have been replaced by the new version.
+2. The **Rolling Update** strategy is the most popular.
+When an application is updated, new Pods gradually replace the old ones.
+The number of Pods of the old and new versions of the application may vary until all Pods have been replaced by the new version.

-3. Blue/Green Deployment - this strategy creates two separate groups of pods, called Blue and Green.
-Initially, traffic is directed to the Blue group, and a new version of the application is deployed in the Green group.
-When the Green group is fully ready, traffic is switched to it.
-If a failure occurs during the switch, you can quickly return to the previous version of the application.
+3. **Blue/Green Deployment**: this strategy involves creating two groups of pods, called Blue and Green.
+Initially, traffic is directed to the Blue group while a new version of the application is deployed to the Green group.
+Once the Green group is ready, traffic switches to it.
+If a failure occurs during the switch, it is possible to quickly return to the previous version of the application.

-4. Canary Deployment - with this strategy, the new version of the application is deployed only to a small group of users to test its functionality and performance.
-If all works well, the new version is gradually deployed to all users.
+4. **Canary Deployment**: with this strategy, the new version of the application is deployed only to a small group of users to test its functionality and performance.
+If all goes well, the new version is gradually deployed to all users.

-5. A/B Testing - with this strategy, different versions of the application are deployed to different groups of users to test which version works better.
-Typically used to test new features or changes to the user interface.
+5. **A/B testing**: with this strategy, different versions of the application are deployed to different groups of users to determine which version works better.
+This strategy is typically used to test new features or changes to the user interface.

-Typically, Kubernetes manifests for each deployment strategy look different, but in general, they all have a similar structure and describe the resources required to run and update the application.
+Kubernetes manifests for each deployment strategy usually look different, but they generally have a similar structure and describe the resources needed to run and update the application.